 A complete list of draftees is included with this press release.

 The Northwoods League plays more games than, draws more fans than, and plays in venues superior to any Summer Collegiate Baseball League in North America.
-A total of 55 League alumni have advanced to the Major Leagues.
-The NWL’s 16th season is currently underway.
+The NWL’s 17th season is currently underway